 I went to the grocery store at least 3 times this weekend and on each trip, forgot to buy butter.
 Given the situation, this morning’s treat had to be made with oil.
 Luckily, I had some cream cheese and was able to make one of the best cupcakes I know.
 These are called Black Bottom Cupcakes and they’re like rich fudge cupcakes with chocolate chip cheesecake in the center.

-I hadn’t made them in a while and this recipe (adapted from The Magnolia Bakery cookbook) was particularly good.
+I had not made them in a while and this recipe (adapted from The Magnolia Bakery cookbook) was particularly good.
 It called for Dutch process cocoa, so I used Hershey’s extra dark Dutch which worked perfectly.
 The cupcakes were dense, moist, and very chocolaty.
 The filling was good too.
 It had more cream cheese and less egg than some other recipes, so the cheesecake part of the cupcake was dense without being eggy.

 For kicks I tried dying some of the cream cheese mixture green for St. Patrick’s Day.
 I mixed blue and yellow gel and got this not-so-pleasant hue (which was so awful I took down the photo), but I think if you used regular green food coloring and less of if, plus combined it with some St. Patrick’s Day themed or green cupcake cups, you’d have a prettier and appropriately festive treat.

 These were delicious, but I still need to try Nicole’s Baking Bites Black Bottom Cupcake recipe.
 A while back she adapted one from Cook’s Country that looks really good and has a whiter cheesecake filling.
 I keep saying I’ll try that one, then end up making the oil based version.
 If it’s good enough for Magnolia, it’s good enough for me!